AlexProgrammerDE/balena-minecraft-server/README.md

 ## Hardware required

 * Raspberry Pi 4B (We recommend the 4GB or the 8GB model.
-1GB is not enough! )
+1GB is not enough!) or Nvidia Jetson Nano
 * A fan or cooling system to prevent lag caused by throttling
 * A 16GB or greater micro SD Card (We always recommend SanDisk Extreme Pro SD cards)
 * Power supply